-Term Definition remains stable.
-The principle of Self-preservation of System is valid for any system, i.e. it is a universal part of their enmorphya.
+Term Definition system, i.e. it is a universal part of their enmorphya.
 For truly-stochastic systems, it is done automatically due to their "being Markovian", which in itself brings the stochastically "out of line" systems back to the path of maximum entropy.
 For quasi-stochastic systems, there is no such automatism.
 Its absence shall therefore be compensated for by the system's explicit, inherent mechanisms to help preserve the system.
-Usually such mechanisms are implemented through feedback within the system itself. enmorph y a 56 of sth. a particular term for the notion 'control-information- of-sth. ', e.g. 'enmorphya of relation'.
+Such (system-immanent) mechanisms are implemented through an adaptation mechanism within the system itself. enmorph y a of sth. a particular term for the notion 'control-information- of-sth .', e.g. 'enmorphya of relation'.
 The distinguishing mark between the notions 'information' and 'enmorphya' consists in the following: 'information' interacts with material substrate , whereas 'enmorphya' interacts with the relation , process between this 'information' and this material substrate. enmorphyon a new hypothetical boson that carries a secondary interaction implementing the PLA (the principle of least action).
-Enmorphyon corrects local statistical deviations of the truly-stochastic process from following the PLA.
-Assumed properties of the enmorphyon: - enmorphyon is scalar, i.e. it has zero spin, - its lifespan should be in the order of 100-1,000 Planck times t p , - its mass should be about 10 -2 - 10 -3 Planck mass m p , - it is subject to the PLA itself.
-1 1 1 stochastic process a process whose every next state occurs with any probability other than 0 and 1. stochastic system a system whose structural factor is based on a stochastic process deterministic process a process whose every next state is unambiguously defined by its present state, i.e. every next state comes with probability 1.
-This means that each previous state of the process can also
+Enmorphyon corrects local statistical deviations of the truly- stochastic process from following the PLA.
+Assumed properties of the enmorphyon: enmorphyon is scalar, i.e. it has zero spin, its lifespan should be in the order of 100-1,000 Planck times tp, its mass should be about 10-2 - 10-3 Planck mass mp, it is subject to the PLA itself. stochastic process a process whose every next state occurs with any probability other than 0 and 1. stochastic system a system whose structural factor is based on a stochastic process deterministic process a process whose every next state is unambiguously defined by its present state, i.e. every next state comes with probability 1.
+This means that each previous state of the process can also be unambiguously calculated from its present state.
+If the next process state comes with probability 0 then the

-56 The term ,enmorphya (enmorfia, enmorphy)' is constructed on the basis of Greek: ἐνμορφήα (ἐν-μορφή-α => (bringing) in-form, (приведение) в-форму)
+&lt;sup>69 The term ,enmorphya (enmorfia, enmorphy)' is constructed on the basis of Greek: ἐνμορφήα (ἐν-μορφή-α => (bringing) in-form, (приведение) в-форму)